Fun passing drill for football: The Box

 • There are two phases when in possession of the ball: defensive possession and attacking possession.

-• To move into the attack phase, a team must complete the defensive phase.
+• A team must complete the defensive phase to move into the attack phase.
 The defensive phase is done when 5 consecutive passes are completed in the team’s defensive half of the field.

 • Once the defensive phase is finished, the team in possession moves into attack.
 In this phase, a team is allowed to shoot to goal once a total of 10 passes is completed.
 This number includes the 5 passes done when defending.
 A key difference with the defence phase is that passes in attack can happen anywhere in the field.

-• The count is restarted once a team recovering the ball completes their first pass.
-If a defending player touches the ball but doesn’t complete a pass and the ball goes back to the attacking team, the attacking team can continue with their telly of passes.
+• The count is restarted once the team recovering the ball completes its first pass.
+If a defending player touches the ball but doesn’t complete a pass, and the ball goes back to the attacking team, the attacking team can continue with its list of passes.

 There are some variations to this game that you may want to consider.
-Often a conflict between teams is that a player stays in front of the small goal all the time, so a variation is to delimit an area around the goal where nobody can step in.
-Another interesting variation is to allow the team that scores unlimited touches of the ball, the opposition must score to reestablish limited touches and score again to gain free touches.
+Conflicts between teams often happen when a player stays in front of the small goal all the time, so a variation is to delimit an area around the goal where nobody can step in.
+Another interesting variation is to allow the team that scores unlimited touches of the ball; the opposition must score to reestablish limited touches and score again to gain free touches.
 You can also use bigger goals and goalkeepers.

 Takeaways

-Although in the surface this game seems only like a fun passing drill, it actually teaches a few important lessons:
+Although on the surface, this game seems only like a fun passing drill, it teaches a few important lessons:

 • Accurate passing.
 The rules of the game focus on passing.
 You can only score after completing a given number of passes.
-Therefore, the only way of winning in this game is by players improving their passing technique.
+Therefore, the only way to win in this game is for players to improve their passing technique.

 • Accurate finishing.
-Because the game is played with small goals, it encourages clinical finish.
+Because the game is played with small goals, it encourages a clinical finish.

 • Players have to play as a team.
 Although individual skills play a part in the game, limiting the time players can hold the ball forces everyone to play as a team.

 • Transitioning from defence into attack in an orderly manner.
-The only way to move into attack is by passing the ball in defence instead of hoofing the ball away.
+The only way to move into attack is by passing the ball in defence instead of kicking the ball away.

-• Players positioning.
-In order to keep possession of the ball, and increase the passes count, players have to move in a block and be close to each other.
+• Positioning.
+In order to keep possession of the ball and increase the number of passes, players have to move in a block and be close to each other.

 Pablo Matamoros